Drupal Module Development: Ultimate Guide for PHP Developers

 Once your basic structure is in place, enable your module through Drupal’s admin interface or using Drush.

-As you work through the above steps and develop your Drupal module, always keep these best practices in mind:
+As you work through the above steps and build your Drupal module development skills, always keep these best practices in mind:

 Our PHP experts dive in on the state of PHP support within content management systems, including how Drupal ingests PHP and strategies for keeping critical apps supported.